Backpack and school supply drives often don’t meet the needs of older youth in foster care; this story is part 3 of 3.

 My advice to advocates, social workers, caregivers and every single person working in this community?
 Be the consistent support person a youth needs.

-If you want to take part in this year’s backpack drive, you can make an individual donation, shop our Amazon wishlist or become an event sponsor.
+If you want to take part in this year’s backpack drive, you can make an individual donation, shop our wishlist or become an event sponsor.

 Our Pack to the Future Backpack Giveaway will provide school supplies, backpacks and more to college-bound youth who have spent time in foster care.
 For more info on how to get involved, please contact our team: